It’s that time of year again. Time to begin planning for this year’s community Theatre Festival, celebrating the best of Alabama’s community theatres.

 APPLICATION FORM: ACTFest 18 Entry Form

 The Alabama Conference of Theatre (ACT) will hold its Annual Community Theatre Festival at Theatre Tuscaloosa, 9500 Old Greensboro Road #135, Tuscaloosa, AL 35405.
+Click here to download a brochure for companies considering participating.

 Wish you could do a cutting edge piece but your audience wouldn’t like it?
 Take it to Festival!
 (Your entry doesn’t have to be part of a regular season at your theatre.)
 Stretch your company’s talents with challenging works.
 Your entry can be as short as you wish but no longer than 60 minutes playing time All types of productions are eligible from one person shows to full musicals.
 Use this opportunity to strut your stuff!